ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-62. Still referring the code snippet in Fig. (8.31), and specifically to line 7, the code is amended so that the line is replaced by the line: `vgg_layers=vgg11.features[:3]`.
+Q. Still referring the code snippet in Fig. (8.31), and specifically to line 7, the code is amended so that the line is replaced by the line: `vgg_layers=vgg11.features[:3]`.
     1. What type of block is now represented by the new line?
 Print it using PyTorch.
     2. In each case for the input variable example , determine the dimensions of the tensor which is the output of applying the block: `vgg_layers=vgg11.features[:3]` to the respective input.